MangoPig/Web-Development-Tutorial/README.md

 1) Check out the [FAQ](#faq) session of the tutorial.
 See if your question has been asked before.
 2) Look up your question in common social media.
 Most of the time, an answer can be found with some research on Google or YouTube.
 3) Ask on [StackOverflow](https://stackoverflow.com/questions/ask)
 4) If the question is tutorial specific.
-[Open an issue on GitHub](https://github.com/MangoPig/Lessons-Bro/issues)
+[Open an issue on GitHub](https://github.com/MangoPig/Web-Development-Tutorial/issues)

+## Best Way to Learn

+- The lesson videos provided can be watched in 2 times speed.
+I would highly recommend to watch these videos in a faster playback speed to speed up the process.
+- I also would highly recommend to try every lesson's exercise on your own without getting help.
+Most of these exercise are doable without much research if you follow the lesson plans.
+- On projects, try to change the project to fit your own taste and style.
+You will run into unique problems when you tweak things here and there, but learning to solve it on your own will be helpful going forward.